-This is a revised recipe.
-I dialed in some of ingredients, and made it easier to make without sacrificing flavor.
-Dried tarragon can be really strong, so start with ¼ teaspoon and see how it goes.
-If you want even more flavor, add a little more.
-If you aren’t eating this salad right away and store it in the refrigerator, it will need the flavors refreshed.
-Before serving, taste it, and then, add a little more lemon juice, salt, or whatever seems to be missing.
+- ・If you aren’t eating this farro artichoke salad right away and store it in the refrigerator, it will need the flavors refreshed.
+Before serving, taste it, and then, add a little more lemon juice or salt.

-For a variation, use grilled artichoke hearts, instead.
-Or get in some additional greens for the day, and serve this over a bed of spinach leaves.
+- ・For a variation, use grilled artichoke hearts.
+Or serve this over a bed of spinach leaves.
 You can also top the salad with a little bit of vegan parmesan, if it suits you.
-Enjoy!

 1 cup farro